metabrainz/picard-docs/source/usage/retrieve.rst

 Retrieving Album information
 ============================

-There are basically four methods used to retrieve album information from the MusicBrainz database.
+There are basically four main methods used to retrieve album information from the MusicBrainz database.

 .. only:: latex